meshawi/Pharmacy-Management-System/CODE_DETAILS.md

         # Check terms and privacy
         if not terms or not privacy:
             flash('You must agree to the terms and conditions and privacy policy.', 'danger') return render_template('register.html')

+        # Validate that all fields are filled
+        if not (first_name and last_name and date_of_birth and gender and phone_number and username and email and password): flash('Please fill in all fields.', 'danger')
+            return render_template('register.html')

+        # Validate email format
+        if "@" not in email or "." not in email: flash('Invalid email format.', 'danger')
+            return render_template('register.html')

+        # Check password strength (example: at least 8 characters)
+        if len(password) < 8:
+            flash('Password must be at least 8 characters long.', 'danger') return render_template('register.html')

         # Hash the password